mohrsalt/javad/README.md

 ## Comparison

 - For evaluation, Google's AVA Speech dataset was used, or, to be accurate, only clips that are still available (74 in total).
 Since AVA Speech has only 15 minutes from each clip labeled, 18.5 hours of audio in total were used.
 - For evaluation purposes, JaVAD was trained on a custom, manually labelled dataset using a separate, different collection of YouTube clips.
-Production models were trained on all available data.

 | Model                  | Precision | Recall | F1 Score   | AUROC      | Time, GPU<br>Nvidia 3090 | Time, CPU<br>Ryzen 3900XT |
 |------------------------|-----------|--------|------------|------------|------------|------------|